 PMC began working in Ethiopia in 2001.
-The annual population growth rate is 2.9 percent, which means that the population will double in 24 years.
+The annual population growth rate is 2.85 percent, which left unchanged would result in a doubling of the population in 25 years.

 Ethiopia is a country more than twice the size of Thailand with a population of about 94 million.
-Ethiopia has poor health status relative to other low-income countries, even within Sub-Saharan Africa.
+Ethiopia has poor health status relative to other low-income countries, even within Sub-Saharan Africa, and Population Institute has ranked Ethiopia the 12th most vulnerable state in their 2015 Demographic Vulnerability Report.
 The Federal Ministry of Health introduced the Health Extension Program to try to increase health services around the country, particularly to rural areas, in 2006.
 The government has also been addressing violence against women, which gained international attention in the last two decades.
 In the 2007 study on women’s health and domestic violence conducted by the World Health Organization, more than 50 percent of women in Ethiopia reported having been subjected to physical or sexual violence by intimate partners with figures reaching staggering 71 percent in rural Ethiopia.

 Female Genital Mutilation is another challenge in Ethiopia, impacting 74 percent of women age 15-49.
 Girls and women not subject to female genital mutilation are labeled as promiscuous and unworthy of marriage.
 So, despite the many deaths, complications in pregnancy and childbirth, infection, and the psychological trauma, female genital mutilation is still practiced widely throughout Ethiopia, particularly in the Afar region.
 In Ethiopia as of 2011, the percentage of woman who have suffered female genital mutilation is almost twice the percentage of Ethiopian adults that can read and write.
 (74.3% vs 39%).